Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

 \subsubsection{State estimation using fixed parameters}

-The aim of this example is to show that we can carry out state inference at scale by inferring conflict intensity in space and time for the entire density.
 Afghanistan has an area of over 500000 km$^2$ and the WikiLeaks data set contains over 70000 events.
 The mesh we employed (using population density as a proxy for mesh density), shown in Figure~\ref{FigAFG} has the largest triangles with sides of 22km and the smallest ones with sides of 7km.
 The total number of vertices amounts to $n = 9398$ in a system with $T = 313$ time points (weeks).

-We constructed $\vect{A}$ from the diffusion equation above with $D = 1\times 10^{-4}$ with latitude/longitude used as spatial units. $\vect{Q}= 0.2 \times \vect{I}$ was taken as rough value from the full joint analysis using a low resolution model, see \cite{AZM2012b} for details.
+We constructed $\vect{A}$ using a Galerkin reduction with a mass lumping method \citep{Bueche_2000,Lindgren_2011} of a diffusion equation.
+For illustration purposes, the diffusion constant was set to $D = 10^{-4}$ with latitude/longitude as spatial units (all of $\vect{A}$ will be estimated in the next sub-section).
+The matrix $\vect{Q}= 0.2 \times \vect{I}$ was taken as rough value from the full joint analysis using a low resolution model, see \cite{AZM2012b} for details.
 We carried out inference in the AWD with the {\it diag} algorithm, which took only a few hours on a standard PC and consumed only about 4GB of memory.
-The considerable performance achieved implies that, with appropriate exploitation of clustered/distributed computational resources, full state-parameter inference of very large systems can be carried out in considerably shorter timescales and with potentially less resources than previously envisioned.

 A characteristic plot showing one week of the conflict progression (first week of October 2009) is given in Figure~\ref{FigAFG}.
-At this point, in the conflict activity in the south in Helmand and Kandahar was reaching its peak and conflict at the Pakistani border was intensifying considerably.
-The insets show how detailed inferences can be made - note that here we have employed fixed hyper-parameters; spatially-varying smoothness as in \citep{Lindgren_2011} may be introduced even in this simple model with relative ease.
+At this point, in the conflict, activity in the south in Helmand and Kandahar was reaching its peak and conflict at the Pakistani border was intensifying considerably.
+The insets clearly show how detailed inferences can be made.